larajax/docs/index.md

 # Getting Started

-Web development shouldn't feel like a puzzle.
-Larajax keeps things simple so you can focus on what your app actually needs.
-No boilerplate.
-No front-end ceremony.
-Just clean, readable code.
+Building for the web often feels more complicated than it should be.
+Larajax cuts the noise so you can focus on what your app needs.
+You skip the usual setup.
+You skip the front-end clutter.
+You get clear, readable code.

+Larajax gives you small controller actions you call straight from the view.
+They behave like API endpoints but stay inside the controller that uses them.

+On the browser side, Larajax includes a light JS helper.
+Your markup triggers the action, and it sends the request and applies the response for you.

 Built by the team behind [October CMS](https://octobercms.com), this pattern has been battle-tested for years and is now available for the [Laravel Framework](http://laravel.com/) as a standalone package.